fwc-sgomez/label-gen/appinstall.md

 -------------------
 * The app has been tested to work with Dymo printers.
 * 99014 Shipping/Name Badge Labels have been tested to work.
 Other sizes should work, but compatibility is not guranteed.
+* NOTE: The print app does not support adding new printers.
+All Dymo printers must be added from within the Dymo software.
+Once the printer has been added into the Dymo software

 Installation
 -------------------